Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Everett

-The city of Everett is about 25 miles north of Seattle and is the home of the Boeing Future of Flight, one of the best things to do in Washington State.
+The city of Everett is about 25 miles north of Seattle and is the home of the Boeing Everett Factory, the largest building in the world by volume!
+Curious visitors and aviation enthusiasts can get a glimpse of what goes on here at the Boeing Future of Flight, which features tours of the assembly plant.

 Anacortes